media-a-server/Switch-Pro-SD/README.md

 ---------

 - Supports Switch Firmware 12.1.0
-- Pair Bluetooth Controllers & Headphones through btpair app
+- Pair Bluetooth Controllers & Headphones & Speakers through btpair app
 - New Switch Launcher With Theme Support
 - Background FTP Server for filetransfers
 - Use Tinfoil to download games and dlc from online shops